tomstewart89/StateSpaceControl/README.md

 controller.I << 1;
 ```
-Where 1, 2, 3, 4 are replaced with carefully selected feedback gains (see below for more)
+Where 1, 2, 3, 4 are replaced with carefully selected feedback gains (see [below](https://github.com/tomstewart89/StateSpaceControl/blob/master/README.md#tuning-those-gains) for more)

-From there, again, initialise the controller like so:
+From there, initialise the controller like so:
 ```
 controller.initialise();
 ```